If you live in a hard water area, chances are, your hair feels dry, stiff, dull, frizzy, and badly tangled almost every day.

 After you apply your shampoo, let the mix run through your hair and make sure to get it really well to your scalp.
 Then, rinse and condition your hair after having it sunk for a few minutes.

 You should notice your hair becoming healthier and softer after a couple of uses.
-And perhaps even fewer dandruff thanks to lemon juice’s antiseptic properties that work on fighting it.
+And perhaps even less dandruff thanks to lemon juice’s antiseptic properties that work on fighting it.

 7. Use a clarifying shampoo